leon19/node-object-builders/README.md

 - **\*.spec.ts**

 ### yarn cover

+> For some reason this script does not work when used with `yarn` so it is needed to launch with npm
+> `npm run cover`

 The same as as `yarn test` and generates coverages reports in `reports/coverage`.
 Exit with code > 0 on error